-There are eight former Pittsburgh Pirates who have been born on this date and two current players mentioned at the bottom.
+There are ten former Pittsburgh Pirates who have been born on this date, two that were in the organization in 2014 that are briefly mentioned at the bottom.
 I will start with the three most recent ones.
 Luis Cruz (1984) played shortstop and second base for the 2008-09 Pirates.
 He came to the Pirates as a minor league free agent following the 2007 season.
 Cruz played 22 games in his first season with the Pirates and 27 games the next year, starting a total of 32 games at shortstop.
 He hit .219 with five RBIs in 137 at-bats for Pittsburgh.
 After the 2009 season, he was picked up off waivers by the Milwaukee Brewers.
 He has played five seasons in the majors, batting .234 in 195 games.
 Cruz split the 2013 season between the Los Angeles Dodgers and New York Yankees.

 Cesar Izturis (1980) played for the 2007 Pirates and Ruben Mateo (1978) played for the 2004 Pirates.
 Both of them spent less than half the season with the team.
 Izturis joined the Pirates in July, coming over from the Cubs and Mateo began the 2004 season with the Pirates but was sold to the Royals on July 1st.
 Mateo played 19 games for Pittsburgh, getting 33 at-bats in which he hit .242 with three homers and seven runs batted in.
 He last played in the majors that 2004 season and his last appearance in pro ball was in 2009, playing in the Mexican League.
 Izturis hit .276 in 45 games for the Pirates, spending most of his time at shortstop.
 He was granted free agency after the season and this past 2011 season he played with the Orioles.
 He signed with the Brewers for 2012.
 Izturis played for the Reds in 2013 and signed with the Astros for the 2014 season.